yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-3.md

   - [x] The post search function in the top-right corner of the blog works correctly.

 ## Before We Begin
-This post is a continuation of [Part 1](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1), so if you haven't read it yet, I recommend reading the previous post first.
+This post is a continuation of [Part 1](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-1) and [Part 2](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-2), so if you haven't read them yet, I recommend reading the previous posts first.

 ## Troubleshooting ('relative_url_regex': target of repeat operator is not specified)
 After completing the previous steps, when I ran the `bundle exec jekyll serve` command to test the build, it failed with the error `'relative_url_regex': target of repeat operator is not specified`.